netkicorp/netkidocs/api/polling.md

 * **hold** - Hold: if a transaction is in the hold state it means one of these things: the facial match score between the selfie and the ID image is lower than 80 (by default), the client failed the liveness tests, the country the user selected via the KYC process doesn't match their ID, there is an AML match for Media or potential sanctions.
 A transaction can also go on hold after someone manually runs AML from the dashboard after updating the identity information when the automated systems aren't able to.
 * **failed** - Failed: a transaction will go into a failed state if they try and use an ID from a banned country (OFAC as well as custom, client provided countries), if the birthdate of the person is below the approved age limit (if enabled), if they try to use a phone number that’s on the blacklist (*if enabled), or if someone clicks decline on the dashboard when someone is on hold.
 * **completed** - Completed: Yay!
 The user has passed through the AML check without any negative results and we were able to process their ID and their selfie matches the ID.
 This is also the same state that matched "Approved" on your dashboard.
+* **restarted** - Restarted: Only transactions that were declined can move into a restarted status.
+This status means that the user has been given an opportunity to perform their KYC process via a decision by the client’s Compliance Team.
+This status will also generate a new access code that is linked to the access code the end user previously used.
+See the make-restarted section below for how to restart a transaction.
+**Note**: Restarted status is only used by MyVerify App clients.
+Clients that use Netki’s SDK do not need this status as SDK clients do not use Netki access codes.

 To query transactions individually you'll want to use: